Last Updated on May 28, 2022

-Perhaps you love trampolining and want to know all about the history of it.
-If you have a curiosity about the trampoline history facts and want to know who invented the trampoline first, then this article will certainly for you.
+Perhaps you love trampolining and want to know all about its history.
+If you have a curiosity about the trampoline history facts and want to know who invented the trampoline first, then this article will certainly be for you.
 In this article, we will explain the invention of the trampoline and clarify all the associated events of history.

 Trampoline History Facts

 Tumbling and acrobatic movements have existed for centuries.
 Trampolines are a significant invention because they are good entertainment toys.
 Nowadays they are used for many purposes from recreational to Olympic events.
 So, how they have evolved from zero to the modern form?

 There is not any solid reason why was the trampoline invented, but there are some opinions regarding the trampoline invention.
 Some of them are discussed below.

 The Inuit would play a blanket toss game similar to the trampolining activity during their spring celebration of whale harvest.
 In this game, more than thirty Inuit gathered in a circle and held the edges of large walrus skin.
 After that, they tossed someone into the air as high as possible.